Mabel

 1. the destination country provides an adequate level of personal data protection to that of the European Union; or

-2. Customer and Siena or Siena’s sub-processor has entered into an agreement based on standard contractual clauses or have implemented another mechanism that legalizes the transfer of data to a third country in accordance with the law.
+2. Customer and Siena or Siena’s sub-processor have entered into an agreement based on standard contractual clauses or have implemented another mechanism that legalizes the transfer of data to a third country in accordance with the law.

 4. LIABILITY